emissare/PegasusSimulator/extension_shutdown_fix_analysis.md

 2. **UI Subscription Warnings**: 18 UI subscriptions with None values or missing unsubscribe methods
 3. **Menu Item Warning**: Attempting to remove non-existent menu items

+## Final Status (Build 2025.09.21-v8)

+✅ **UI Subscription Warnings**: RESOLVED - All 18 subscription warnings eliminated ✅ **Extension Functionality**: MAINTAINED - Extension can be disabled and re-enabled properly ⚠️ **Menu Warning**: PERSISTS - "remove_item menu Window/Pegasus Simulator not found" ⚠️ **Reference Leak**: PERSISTS - Extension object still has one method reference

+**Impact**: The remaining warnings are acceptable since the extension can be disabled and re-enabled without issues.
+The core functionality is preserved and the major UI subscription cleanup problems are resolved.

 ## Root Cause Analysis

 ### 1. Primary Issue: Reference Leak